- TLA Awards & Scholarships

 - Marketing and Promotion

 Discuss in detail how the materials purchased with the grant money will be marketed to the library’s community.
 This may include displays, press releases, book discussion groups or other methods.
+PLEASE NOTE: Beginning with the 2020 grant winner, TLA requests a copy of what was used for marketing the winning grant.
+Pictures of the materials and any events where the materials were used are encouraged as well.
+The goal is to build a history and create promotional items for the grant.

 Provide the name and qualifications of the library staff person or consultant who will be responsible for the selection of materials.

 Provide a preliminary bibliography of materials under consideration for purchase if the grant is received.
 Include the author, title, date of publication, and prices for books, DVDs, audio material, or e-content, of all items.
 Include a discussion of how the money will be allocated so the funds have a targeted impact on the collection.
+Any amount over what the grant will cover should include how the overage will be covered.

 Submit applications to the current chair of the Jeanette and Jim Larson Mystery Grant Committee via email.
 This contact information can be found by an officer search in the Members Only section of the TLA website.